Developer Guides & Tutorials

 Bienvenue à notre tutoriel !

-What if we wanted to translate multiple items from a JSON file?
+What if we wanted to translate multiple items from a JSON file using a translate JSON approach?
 That’s not a problem either.
 We’ll use the same function but in a for loop:

 import json